bendoan4366/Articles/Articles/Introduction.md

 On top of the additional computing power and memory, this also has several other key advantages:

-- Cluster computing <strong>scales</strong> much more easily.
+- Distributed processes <strong>scale</strong> much more easily.
 That is, if you need more memory or computing power, you can add more machines to your cluster.
 This is opposed to a single machine, where you would need to add RAM to the device or upgrade the processor
 - Many cluster processes implement parallelism, in which certain tasks are completed concurrently.
 This means that each node above can operate on its chunk of data independently of the other nodes, and then coalesce its results with the other nodes upon completion.
 This speeds up data processing significantly, especially for memory-intensive tasks

 <br>